 - conduct or analyse market research to help improve future experiences with us

 - assess and improve the performance of our site and content

-If you sign up to receive emails from our website, we will use the information you give us to provide the service(s) you have requested.
-We may occasionally contact subscribers to help us evaluate and improve the service that we offer.
 We will never automatically sign you up for email newsletters.
+If you opt in to receive marketing emails from our website, we will use the information you give us to provide the service(s) you have requested.
+We may also occasionally contact subscribers to help us evaluate and improve the service that we offer.
 You have the right to withdraw consent at any time and all of our email communication will give you the opportunity to unsubscribe after you have signed up.